lukassnoek/VoxelViz/README.md

 - [ ] Fix range of slice-scrolling (currently sometimes out of range)
 - [ ] Fix automatic range in heatmap (colors are now variable)
 - [ ] Fix location (and text-color) of model/voxel checkbox!
+- [ ] Fix darkgrey text on Hover-box

 To implement:
-- [ ] Refactor to make standalone app!
+- [x] Refactor to make standalone app!
+- [ ] Add option to load in own data (with dcc.Load component)
 - [ ] Add option to show separate regressors (not only model fit)
-- [ ] Option to toggle between timeseries and frequency view (nice to show effect of e.g. highpass filter)
+- [x] Option to toggle between timeseries and frequency view (nice to show effect of e.g. highpass filter)
 - [ ] Add download script to download data to check examples (teaching/showcase) locally

 ## Intro